Skip to content

 “This woman was a mother figure to me,” he said.
 “I have a mother, but if I had a second one it would be her.
 And I can tell you she still very much resides” at her listed address.

-Again and again, Houser was confronted face-to-face by the voters whose ballots she’d attempted to nullify — and after each objection, she sheepishly withdrew her request.
-She acknowledged she hadn’t personally vetted the eligibility of any of them.
+Again and again, Houser was confronted by the voters whose ballots she had attempted to nullify — and after each objection, she sheepishly withdrew her request.
+She acknowledged she had not personally vetted the eligibility of any of them.

-But when pressed by the board to identify who had, Houser demurred, refusing to give a name.
+But when pressed by the board to identify who had, she demurred, refusing to give up a name.

 Who sent the anonymous letters to voters?
-“Grassroots volunteers,” she said enigmatically.
+“Grassroots volunteers,” Houser said enigmatically.

 “Donors,” Houser said.

-And who’d prepared the list of names for her to challenge?
+And who had prepared the list of names for her to challenge?

 “Data guys,” she replied.

-Eventually, Houser and her attorney Meaghan Wagner, acknowledged that at least some of the information had come from EagleAI NETwork, a database developed by right-wing activists to flag potentially suspect voter registrations in battleground states.
-Its use to vet voter rolls across the country has repeatedly been shown to be less accurate than those used by local officials and it has repeatedly flagged valid voters for removal.
+Eventually, Houser and her attorney, Meaghan Wagner, acknowledged that at least some of the information had come from EagleAI NETwork, a database developed by right-wing activists to flag potentially suspect voter registrations in battleground states.
+Its use to vet voter rolls across the country has been shown to be less accurate than those used by local officials, and it has repeatedly flagged valid voters for removal.

-The rest, they said, they’d run through open source, Internet-based background check tools referencing documents like LinkedIn profiles that appeared to belong to voters they believed had moved.
+The rest, they said, they had run through open-source, internet-based background-check tools referencing documents like LinkedIn profiles that appeared to belong to voters they believed had moved.

-Some of the anonymous letters sent by the group — Maxwell, the board chair noted — included return addresses to a P.O.
-Box in Bellefonte, registered under the name Robert E. Lee, the commanding general of the Confederate Army during the Civil War.
+Some of the anonymous letters sent by the group — Maxwell, the board chair, noted — included return addresses to a post office box in Bellefonte, registered under the name Robert E. Lee, the commanding general of the Confederate Army during the Civil War.

 “Who monitors that box?”
 Maxwell demanded.